We understand that the passing of a loved one is an incredibly difficult time, especially when talk of “probate” and “lawyers” comes into the mix.

 LL.B., BA., GDLP

-Known affectionately as “Jacqui” to clients and colleagues, Jacqui is a new addition to the Adelta Legal family, covering the field of estate planning, wills and deceased estate administration.
+Known affectionately as “Jacqui” to clients and colleagues, Jacqui works the field of estate planning, wills and deceased estate administration.

-Although Jacqui’s ambition to pursue law was decided early in life, she has had her fair share of practical experiences before reaching Adelta Legal.
-From a grazier and cropping upbringing, Jacqui quickly learnt how to become resourceful and adaptable to changing circumstances.
+From a grazier and cropping upbringing, Jacqui is resourceful and adaptable to changing circumstances.
 She continues to instil the farmer’s work ethic in her practice, striving to share her authentic insights into the wills and estates process while maintaining a practical focus on factors such as time and cost.
-She understands the importance of asset protection and offers clients a comprehensive but simplified understanding of their options with a warm and friendly approach.
+Jacqui offers clients a comprehensive but simplified understanding of their options with a warm and friendly approach.

 It is at the heart of her practice that her relationship with clients is built on confidentiality and empathy.